Sid672/Rangoli/README.md

 The Second circle looks like this and soo on remaining circle will be drawn.
 ![2ndcircle](https://github.com/Sid672/Breakfast_plate/blob/main/2ndcircle.PNG)
 ### 5) Change color of pen
+Change of color is very important for this j varible is used as an index of col = ["red","orange","yellow","light green","blue","purple"].
+Since, j cannot be greater than 6.
+So, by using if condtion j will again equal to 0.
 ```python
     t.pencolor(col[j])
     j = j + 1